pete6184/SQLAlchemy_Challenge/README.md

 ## Requirements & Summary
 This assignment was constructed in Jupyter Notebook and the following analysis was completed using SQLAlchemy ORM queries, Pandas, and Matplotlib.

-This challenge provided me an alternative method for creating and accessing databases.
+This challenge provided an alternative method for creating and accessing databases.
 I used the information in two seperate databases to analyze precipitation data in Honolulu.

 ## Background
 ![surfs-up.png](Images/surfsup.png)